 In between, he turned recreational poker into serious immersion.

 “I studied a lot and learned that it is a sport, much like basketball wherein there were standard moves, special plays for certain situations and an element where aggression can help take it down,” Mente elaborates.
 “I’m a tough competitor and now I bring that with me at the poker tables.”

 Recently, Mente took down the Pokerstars Live Manila 200k guaranteed event and has cashed in several local tourneys since turning pro (in his new career) in 2013—as a house player for a popular card room in Manila.

-By: Noel Zarate
+Article by Noel Zarate